kln12/Interview_questions/README.md

 1.how to configure the datebase frontend and backend 3.How to define Alert manager in grafana
 4.define prometheus
 5.how do we configure endpoint in promethus to scrape the data?
+6. What  APM in Datadog

 #Define CI/CD